eva4s/eva4s/src.scala.md

 ## Creation

 The **Creation** interface provides the convenient *creation* of individuals.
 These individuals genomes are expected to be generated *in a random fashion*.
-These randomly generated individuals are used by [[Evolver]] implementations for the initial generation.
+These randomly generated individuals are used by [Evolver][] implementations for the initial generation.

-This interface extends [Fitness][] for its convenient `Individual` constructor.
-The abstract `Genome` type is also inherited from `Fitness`.
+This interface extends [Fitness][] for its convenient `Individual` constructor and the `Genome` type.

 ```scala
 /** Creates randomly generated individuals. */